kremalicious/portfolio/README.md

 ## 🎉 Features

-The whole [portfolio](https://matthiaskretschmann.com) is a React-based single page app built with [Next.js](https://nextjs.org) in Typescript.
+The whole [portfolio](https://matthiaskretschmann.com) is a React-based single page app built with [Next.js](https://nextjs.org) in Typescript, using only statically generated pages.

 ### 💍 One data file to rule all pages